technoweenie/node-scoped-http-client/README.md

         sys.puts(body)
       })

-You can create scope a client to make requests with certain parameters without affecting the main client instance:
+You can scope a client to make requests with certain parameters without affecting the main client instance:

     client.path('/api/v2/json') // reset path